 Security Risks

-Open APIs are more vulnerable to misuse, hacking, and data breaches since they are accessible to anyone.
+Open APIs are more vulnerable to misuse, unauthorized access, and potential data breaches since they are accessible to anyone.

 Lack of Control